An infinite family of knots whose hexagonal mosaic number is only realized in non-reduced projections: Open Questions And Conjectures

 \section{Open Questions And Conjectures}

 Because hexagonal mosaics are relatively new there are a huge number of interesting open questions about them.
 Related to Theorem~\ref{thm:fit} one might ask the following.

-\begin{question} What is the smallest crossing number knot which fits on a hexagonal $r$-mosaic, but not while achieving its crossing number? \end{question}
+\begin{q} What is the smallest crossing number knot which fits on a hexagonal $r$-mosaic, but not while achieving its crossing number? \end{q}

+\begin{q} Is there a knot that fits on a hexagonal $r$-mosaic, but does not on fit on a hexagonal $r+k$-mosaic while achieving its crossing number for $k \in \Z^+$? \end{q}

-Nearly any question that has been asked or answered about square mosaics can also be asked here.
+Nearly any question that has been asked or answered about rectangular mosaics can also be asked here.
 Here is one obvious example.
-The Lomonaco-Kauffman Conjecture states that tame knot theory is equivalent to square mosaic knot theory and one can extend the conjecture to hexagonal mosaics.
-Lemma~\ref{lemma:mosaics} shows that for any link $L$ there is some $r$ for which $L$ can be embedded on a hexagonal $r$-mosaic.
-The Lomonaco-Kauffman conjecture was proven for square mosaics by Kuriya and Shehab in \cite{KS}.
+The Lomonaco-Kauffman Conjecture states that tame knot theory is equivalent to rectangular mosaic knot theory and one can extend the conjecture to hexagonal mosaics.
+The Lomonaco-Kauffman conjecture was proven for rectangular mosaics by Kuriya and Shehab in \cite{KS}.